Update: The list of participating counties, local agencies and farmers market will be added to this site at the end of June.

 **This is not an application for the program.**

-This page will be updated again in mid-May to provide additional information on the 2024 NC SFMNP season, including a list of local agency contacts for applications and voucher distribution, as well as a list of participating farmers’ markets.
+This page will be updated again in late-June to provide additional information on the 2024 NC SFMNP season, including a list of local agency contacts for applications and voucher distribution, as well as a list of participating farmers’ markets.

 Questions?
 Contact Karen Appert, NC SFMNP Program Manager, at karen.appert@dhhs.nc.gov